cloudify-cosmo/docs.getcloudify.org/content/ops_guides/ha_guides/cluster_upgrade/ha_cluster_upgrade.md

 1. Install new version on master manager's host (In-place installation).
 1. Install new version on standby managers' host (In-place installation).
 1. Start HA cluster on master manager.
+1. Apply a license to the master manager.
 1. Restore last snapshot.
 1. Join standby nodes to the HA cluster.

 ## Upgrade Cloudify HA cluster

-There are two methods to upgrade Cloudify HA cluster to version 4.3.
+There are two methods to upgrade Cloudify HA cluster.

 ### Upgrade on new hosts

 This is the recommended method.
-If something happen in upgrade process, you still have the old manager, working and functioning.
+Using this method, if any part of the upgrade process fails, the original Cloudify manager remains active and functional.

-Next steps allow you to go through upgrade to new hosts:
+The next steps allow you to go through upgrade to new hosts:

 1. Create snapshot on old Cloudify HA cluster and download it: